NikolaosPapas/aisd-wde-4-the-box-model/README.md

    - [ ] Also, in the `BasicCSS` folder, create another file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

-Now that you have your files set up, start by adding content to the `index.html` file.

 ## 2. **HTML Boilerplate**
-Start with the basic HTML5 boilerplate to set up the foundation of your document:
+Now that you have your files set up, start by adding the basic HTML5 boilerplate to set up the foundation of your document in `index.html`.

 ```html
 <!DOCTYPE html>